 CH3CH2OH or as the rest of the world knows it – alcohol.
-The chemistry of building a cocktail is a Rubik’s cube of complex flavours and nuances that can challenge the palate and create a sense of occasion to even the most average of days.
-I’m a bourbon girl, it makes me feel like a badass and helps me walk like one too.
-For Sir Peter Johanson – though gin is not his favourite spirit best complements his British swagger and hospitality.
+The chemistry of building a cocktail is a Rubik’s cube of complex flavours and nuances that can challenge that plate and create a sense of occasion to even the most average of days.
+I’m a bourbon girl, it makes me feel like a badass and helps me walk like one too, Sir Peter Johanson though gin is not his favourite spirit best complements his British swagger and hospitality.

 Raised on the outskirts of Newcastle, England, Pete had a simple childhood.
 He attended Catholic school and attended church on Sundays followed by a family meal at his grandparents’.
 His family were not particularly large drinkers and for Pete there was no hanging out at the local pub to catch up with the boys; everything was done as a family with the occasional outing to a restaurant for some quality time together.
 All of this changed for young Pete at the age of thirteen with the death of his grandfather.
 For the most part it was just Pete and his mum not really ever knowing his father – his grandfather was the prominent father figure in his life.
 As Peter moved on to university living in student accommodation, he remained close to his mother and family but far enough to live life his way.